MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Improvements and fixes in the update:

-- This monthly quality update doesn't contain any notable changes, we encourage you to keep your devices up to date for all the latest fixes and improvements.
+- This monthly quality update doesn't contain any notable changes.
+We encourage you to keep your devices up to date for all the latest fixes and improvements.
 Keep an eye on our [Insider builds](hololens-insider.md) for some potential new features for our next feature release.

 ## Microsoft Store app update

 There is a new version of the Microsoft Store app for the HoloLens 2.
 This app update occurs seamlessly when the Microsoft Store app itself is updated.
 When the update is complete, you see a storefront similar to the store app that is available on desktop.
-Since this is an app update it is distributed to all HoloLens 2 devices, regardless of OS version.
+This app update is distributed to all HoloLens 2 devices, regardless of OS version.

 ![Image of new store app that became availble in May 2022](images/store-app-hololens2-censored.jpg)

 With the new store, you see apps that are available for HoloLens 2, and you are able to scroll through different various industries and solutions to view apps that may be useful to you.
 You are able to access any company apps by selecting the Work icon, which looks like a briefcase in the top left.
-(The company name and user has been censored in this screenshot).
+(The company name and user are censored in this screenshot).

 Want to check your apps, or app versions?
 You can select the **Library** icon and **Get updates**.
 Want to know what version an app is on?
 From the **Library** screen, select an app installed on your device to go to that apps page, and scroll to the bottom and look for **>_ Installed version**.